India budget offers tax cuts, handouts for poor farmers

 Goyal said farmers would be paid 6,000 rupees ($85) annually, benefiting as many as 120 million households.

-Nearly 100 million workers in the informal sectors would get a monthly pension of 3,000 rupees ($40) after retirement at age 60.
+About 100 million workers in informal sectors would receive a monthly pension of 3,000 rupees ($40) after retirement at age 60.

+The government allocated 305 billion rupees ($4.3 billion) for defense during the 2019-20 financial year, a small increase from 285 billion rupees ($4.0 billion) in the current financial year, which ends in March.

+"It's not going to make much difference in terms of critical purchases of defense equipment," said Rahul Bedi, a defense analyst with Jane's Defense Weekly, a magazine reporting on military affairs.

-This was the last budget of Modi's government, which will be seeking a second five-year tenure in the national elections in May.
+This was the last budget of Modi's government, which will be seeking a second five-year term in national elections in May.
 The new government will determine the full-year budget for 2019-20.

 The interim budget focused mainly on farmers, who comprise more than 60 percent of India's 1.3 billion people, and can sway the election's outcome.
 They have been demanding higher prices for their produce and a government waiver on farm loans to alleviate hardship.
-Many of them have been driven to suicide by mounting debts they incur buying seeds, fertilizer and food for their cattle.
+Some have been driven to suicide by mounting debts for purchases of seeds, fertilizer and feed for their cattle.

 A report by a business newspaper on Thursday said the government was suppressing a survey showing that the country's unemployment rate had hit a 45-year high of 6.1 percent, nearly double the 3.41 percent rate when Modi's government took office in 2014.